Covid 19 Delta outbreak: Auckland border lifts as wild weather hits the North Island - NZ Herald

 Northland District Commander Superintendent Tony Hill told Heather du Plessis-Allan that the intention would be to check every single car from Auckland, but he would not say how much delay would become intolerable.

-ACT Leader David Seymour said the queues leaving Auckland to head north would be "unreasonably long and a safety risk" if police were to check every passenger.
+Act Party leader David Seymour said the queues leaving Auckland to head north would be "unreasonably long and a safety risk" if police were to check every passenger.

-Meanwhile local leaders in the Tairāwhiti Gisborne region are also calling for checkpoints around the region to protect its residents from Covid-19 this summer.
+Meanwhile, local leaders in the Tairāwhiti Gisborne region are also calling for checkpoints around the region to protect its residents from Covid-19 this summer.

 The lifting of the Auckland border comes a day after 80 new cases of Covid-19 were announced around the country – 51 in Auckland, 21 in Waikato, seven in Bay of Plenty and one in Lakes.